delicb/mezvaro/README.md

 ```

 ## Plans
-This is under heavy development, so breaking changes are possible.
+This is something that I am playing with when I have free time.
+There is no guarantee that I will ever come back to this.
+If any futher development occurres, it will probably be breaking changes.
 However, feel free to report tickets and send pull requests if you find this aproach interesting.
 Any feedback is welcome.

-Next steps are to write more tests and improve quality of existing ones (100% coverage is goal in next couple of weeks).
-Also, in the same period, bindings for few routers will be released (and linked here).

 ## Installation
 To install Mezvaro, run `go get github.com/delicb/mezvaro` from command line.